-Which is the best and most effective sander to buy?
+Which is the best and most effective sander?
 There are many options out there, and newbies may be confused about which sander to go with.

-Fortunately, our belt sander vs. orbital sander gives detailed information enabling you to make the most suitable choice.
+Fortunately, my belt vs. orbital sander post gives detailed information enabling you to make the most suitable choice.
 We will look at both, how they work, their advantages and disadvantages, and the most distinct features between them.
-We will also try to make a decision on the best piece of machinery among the two sanders.
+We will also make a decision on the best piece of machinery among the two sanders.

 The common differences between all belt sanders and orbital sanders are: